PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

     You'll need to compare this output in the following steps, so save it for reference.

-1. If you got a U-boot prompt <!--on the device or the terminal?-->, continue to the next step.
+1. If you got a U-boot prompt <!--on the device or the terminal?
+JJ: Both - the terminal showing the devices output (the device has no display) -->, continue to the next step.

     If you got an operating system boot (for example, Android), reboot the device until you get a U-boot prompt, then press any key to prevent the operating system from booting again.
 Continue to the next step.